akashicMarga/akashicMarga.github.io/_posts/2024-10-16-What-are-Kernels?.md

 A key optimization for matrix multiplication on GPUs is **tiling**.
 Tiling breaks the matrices into smaller sub-blocks (or tiles) that can be processed independently in parallel.
 The key idea here is to exploit **data locality** and **parallel execution** on the GPU.

-In the naive matrix multiplication, when computing a single element of the result matrix, you need to load an entire row of matrix $\( A \)$ and an entire column of matrix \( B \) into memory.
+In the naive matrix multiplication, when computing a single element of the result matrix, you need to load an entire row of matrix *A* and an entire column of matrix *B* into memory.
 By tiling, we ensure that chunks of data that are needed together stay in faster, shared memory, reducing the need to reload data from global memory.

 #### **Optimized Triton Matrix Multiplication Kernel with Tiling**